Haiku Fan Review: A premium product with a premium price tag

 The standard package includes down rods for 11.4 in or 16.4 in (measured from the ceiling to the lowest point of the fan).
 However, if you have extra tall ceilings and want some longer down rods, they are available to order.

 Don’t worry about the specifics right now.
-It’s easy to make sure you get all the necessary options for your installation by using the Fan Builder on the Big Ass Fans website.
+It’s easy to make sure you get all the necessary options for your installation by using this link:

 Using The Haiku Fans